lestor/kohana/README.md

 ## Note

 We do not recommend using this repository for new projects.
 Please do not use this repository if you are not sure what you are doing.

+## Documentation

+The `userguide` module included in all Kohana releases allows you to view the documentation locally.
+Once the `userguide` module is enabled in the bootstrap, it is accessible from your site via `/index.php/guide` (or just `/guide` if you are rewriting your URLs).